 Accident has created what deliberate design rarely seems able to achieve in urban planning, and a nation which elsewhere squanders land as though it were toilet paper has here produced an urban epigram in a tiny space.
 It looks dreary enough ... but it feels fine, and in all its tawdriness this is probably the most important space in Harvard (quoted in Chronicle, July 27, 1967).

-Harvard Square in 1962.
+Harvard Square in 1962, showing rooftop signs added in the 1940s.

 Radcliffe College Archives